 Like we said, we like to order a started plant and transplant it directly into a container.
+Container gardening is perfect for these as you can then move them around.
 You can use a specially made fruit or vegetable container.
 We just used a food grade 5 gallon plastic bucket.

 If you go the bucket route, make sure it has plenty of room for drainage.
 We drilled holes throughout the bottom of the container so that water would not pool.

 In order to start your blueberries in a container, you will need a good healthy soil for it.
-Similar to when we learned how to grow tomatoes, blueberries like a lot of acidity, so you will want a pH level of around 5.5.
+Similar to when we learned how to grow blackberries and how to grow tomatoes, blueberries like a lot of acidity, so you will want a pH level of around 5.5.
 If your soil is not very acidic, you can add peat moss, or a peat alternative, to bring the level up.

 You can leave your plant in it's container permanently or you can move it into a more permanent planting location if you like.
 If you want to leave it in a container, be aware that your bush can become root bound.
 That just means, the roots have grown to a point that they can no longer fit the container.
 The bush growth will also start to decline.